ddean4040/Networks-for-WordPress/readme.txt

 1. DNS should resolve each desired domain to your web server.
 1. Configure your web server to direct requests for each desired domain to the same site (e.g. via `ServerAlias` directives or `Host Headers`)

+Tip: You can use the New Network Preview feature to verify DNS and server configuration BEFORE creating your networks.

 == Known Issues ==

 * Plugins that create global (i.e. not blog-specific) tables will behave as though they are on a single network install.
 This is a limitation of WordPress's table naming scheme.

 == Changelog ==

+= 1.0.8 =
+* Added: support for the `siteurl` sitemeta entry
+* Changed: Updated Help screen to display in WP 3.3
+* Fixed: Adding a network now displays the correct update message

 = 1.0.7 =
 * Added: Network diagnostic screen